Modelling preventive measures and their effect on generation times in emerging epidemics: Illustration: COVID-19 outbreak

 \subsubsection{All interventions in place}

-Later on, when preventive measures are in place, another growth rate, $r_E=0.09$, is estimated.
+Imagine that, during the same outbreak described in the last paragraph, at a later time, preventive measures are introduced and another growth rate, $r_E=0.09$, is estimated.
 We assume that, in this scenario, detected individuals reduce their contact activity by $80 \%$, i.e. $\rho=0.2$, that roughly $ 1\%$ of the population is uniformly screened every day, i.e. $\sigma=0.01 $, and that contact tracing is performed in such a way that $70\%$ of the total contacts are reported, i.e. $p=0.7 $.

 If we were to use the wide-spread assumption that the generation time distribution does not change during the course of the outbreak, we would use the previously estimated generation time distribution, $g_0$, and the Euler-Lotka equation to obtain an estimate of $1.84$ for the new reproduction number $R_E$.
-However, because of interventions, the generation time distribution has in fact changed from $g_0$ to $g_E$, with mean $6.17$.
+However, because of interventions, the generation time distribution has in fact changed from $g_0$ to $g_E$, with a mean of $6.17$, which is calculated through the formulas in Subsection \ref{sect:all_interventions}.
 Using the actual generation time distribution yields the more precise value of $1.67$ for $R_E$. \\

 Therefore, the variation of the generation time distribution between the neutral scenario and the scenario with interventions causes a non-negligible bias in the estimate of the reproduction number.

 The converse problem can also arise if estimates of the generation time distribution obtained under stricter intervention regimes are used to provide estimates of the reproduction number when interventions are less strict or absent.
 As mentioned in the introduction, often studies use estimates of the generation time distribution which are based on data collected in China, where extensive contact tracing, including even enforced digital contact tracing, and severe isolation measures were in place.
 Using this estimate of the generation time distribution to estimate the reproduction number in other countries, where milder preventive measures are in place, may lead to biases, analogously to the situation described above.
 Likewise, the estimate of the generation time distribution made in one country at a certain time when stricter measures are in place, may lead to biases if used in that same country once those measures are eased.
 For example, it is relevant to take this issue into account when studying the effect of relaxing preventive measures.